How a $95 Packet Started My Journey Out of Homelessness and Into Real Estate Notes

 The Turning Point

 The packet arrived while I was doing odd jobs for Jay to help cover the rent.
 I didn’t open it right away.
-When I finally did, I found a well-bound book that looked promising.

 Lessons from the Journey